nblilili/Learn-vuepress/docs/en/01_o2o_video/05_adv_func/01_audio_management/Android.md

     collected/customized by the external device, you can call the interface provided by the JC SDK to stop the data input.

-The custom audio capture interface is as follows (call after receiving a login success callback):
+The custom audio capture interface is as follows (call after receiving login success callback):

 If you need to use your own audio and video device and